Build the Docker image of a Node.js application

 ENTRYPOINT ["node", "index.js"]

-We reduced the size by also three times.
-Start the container again and make it works.
+We alamost reduced the size by three times.
+Start the container again and make it work.

-Caveat: One of the drawbacks of bundling everything into a single file is that we don't have a human-readable stack trace of an error or a log message.
-To fix that, you can generate source maps of the file and package it in the Docker image, but this solution is not recommended as it slows the application.
+To fix that, you can generate source maps of the file and package them in the Docker image, but this solution is not recommended as it slows the application.

-In an upcoming post, I will show the recommended approach to fixing this issue.
+I will show the recommended approach to fixing this issue in an upcoming post.

 Wrap up

-Use the tool Dive to explore the content of the Docker image.
+Using a tool liker Dive to explore the content of the Docker image can help reduce the Docker image size.

 You can find the code source on the GitHub repository.